rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

       -  For a group of elements such a form group of checkboxes, below the fieldset container
    - Use meaningful colors and iconography
 - **Should**
-  - Be visually and programmatically adjacent to the element.
+  - Be visually and programmatically adjacent to the element
   - Display within the context of the action
 - **May**
-  - Be hidden until the user requests them if the notification instructions are not critical.
+  - Be hidden until the user requests them if the notification instructions are not critical
 ### Validation Notification Instruction
 - **Must**
   - Provide suggestions (when known) to correct the errors